×

 gray slant

-Almost every truck driver has a way to save fuel and increase the average miles per gallon ratio.
-Of course, some methods are tried and true.
-Others work for some but not others.
-Nevertheless, saving fuel is an important part of being a carrier and a basic means of increasing your bottom line.
+Almost every truck driver knows a trick to save fuel and increase the average miles per gallon ratio.
+Some methods are tried and true while others work for some, but not others.
+But conserving fuel is an important part of being a carrier and increasing your bottom line.

 • Make sure you use progressive shifting techniques and shift efficiently.